Milad-Bastami/Linux_codes/Git.md

  6. *merge conflicts* arise when youu and your colleague make changes to the same section of a file

 ## SSH and github
-Create an ssh key, start the ssh-agent and add private to ssh-agent.
+1. Create an ssh key, start the ssh-agent and add private to ssh-agent.
 Then add ssh key to GitHun account.
+If you use sudo with git, you should also use sudo to generate the keys.

-    ssh-keygen -t rsa -b 4096 -C "your_email@example.com" eval "$(ssh-agent -s)"
+    sudo ssh-keygen -t rsa -b 4096 -C "mi.bastami@live.com" eval "$(ssh-agent -s)"
-    ssh-add ~/.ssh/id_rsa
+    sudo ssh-add /root/.ssh/id_rsa

-Then test your connection:
+2. Then test your connection:

     ssh -T git@github.com

-To be continued
+3. Change your remote's URL from HTTPS to SSH with the git remote set-url command.
+Remotes URLs should be based on git user not https. git remote set-url origin git@github.com:USERNAME/REPOSITORY.git git remote set-url origin git@github.com:Bastami/Linux-tips.git

+To reverse the change use:

+    git remote set-url origin https://github.com/USERNAME/REPOSITORY.git